Moonshine in the 10 000 Islands

 .

-John Brown had filled the camp with shells and debris to create a shell mound much like the Calusa did generations previously..
+John Brown had filled the camp with shells and debris to create a shell mound much like the Calusa Native Americans had done many generations previously throughout the Ten Thousand Islands.

 .